-When forming your company you designated a Registered Agent.
+When you formed your company, you designated a Registered Agent.
 Do you remember who?
 Are they still in business?
 Are they an attorney?
 Does it matter?

 Knowing the answer to all of these questions might just save your business.
 Here is why-